AdobeDocs/experience-manager-cloud-service.en/help/forms/signing-forms-using-scribble.md

 ---
-title: Apply electronic signatures to a form using scribble signatures
+title: E-sign a form using scribble signatures
 description: Signing forms using scribble
 seo-description: Signing forms using scribble
 topic-tags: author
 ---
-# Apply electronic signatures to a form using scribble signatures{#apply-electronic-signatures-to-a-form-using-deprecated-scribble-signatures}
+# E-sign a form using scribble signatures{#apply-electronic-signatures-to-a-form-using-deprecated-scribble-signatures}

 <span class="preview"> Adobe recommends using the modern and extensible data capture [Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/adaptive-forms/introduction.html) for [creating new Adaptive Forms](/help/forms/creating-adaptive-form-core-components.md) or [adding Adaptive Forms to AEM Sites pages](/help/forms/create-or-add-an-adaptive-form-to-aem-sites-page.md).
 These components represent a significant advancement in Adaptive Forms creation, ensuring impressive user experiences.
 This article describes older approach to author Adaptive Forms using foundation components. </span>